 |(a) Statutory provision.
 The commissioner of education

-must administer the intercept credit enhancement program for school
+must administer the guarantee program for open-enrollment charter

-district bonds according to the provisions of the Texas Education
+school bonds according to the provisions of the Texas Education Code

 (b) Definitions.
 The following definitions apply to